flexycode/CCPRGG1L_ACTIVITY_COM23P/README.md

 #### Switch Statement
 The switch statement in the main method controls the program's flow based on the user's menu choice.
 Each case corresponds to a different banking operation, calling the appropriate method:

-* Case 1: Calls createNewAccount to create a new account.
+* Case 1: Calls `createNewAccount` to create a new account.
-* Case 2: Calls performTransaction with true to deposit money.
+* Case 2: Calls `performTransaction` with `true` to deposit money.
-* Case 3: Calls performTransaction with false to withdraw money.
+* Case 3: Calls `performTransaction` with `false` to withdraw money.
-* Case 4: Calls checkBalance to display an account's balance.
+* Case 4: Calls `checkBalance` to display an account's balance.
 * Case 5: Exits the program.

 #### Methods for Deposit and Withdraw
-* **createNewAccount(Scanner scanner)**: This method prompts the user for an account name, creates a new `BankAccount` object with a unique account number (based on accountCount), and adds it to the `accounts` array.
-It also increments accountCount.
+* **createNewAccount(Scanner scanner)**: This method prompts the user for an account name, creates a new `BankAccount` object with a unique account number (based on `accountCount`), and adds it to the `accounts` array.
+It also increments `accountCount`.

-* **performTransaction(Scanner scanner, boolean isDeposit)**: Depending on the isDeposit flag, this method either deposits or withdraws money from a specified account.
+* **performTransaction(Scanner scanner, boolean isDeposit)**: Depending on the `isDeposit` flag, this method either deposits or withdraws money from a specified account.
 It asks the user for the account number and the amount, then performs the requested operation.

 #### Testing the Array with Temporary Data
-The array accounts is used to store instances of the BankAccount class.
+The array `accounts` is used to store instances of the `BankAccount` class.
 In the main method, the program creates a new BankAccount and adds it to the accounts array when the user chooses to create a new account.
 This is a form of testing the array with temporary data, as it simulates the creation of new accounts in a real banking system.

-#### 5. Important Features in the Code
+#### Important Features in the Code
 * **Static Inner Class**: The BankAccount class is defined as a static inner class within CryptoBank.
 This is a way to encapsulate the BankAccount class within the CryptoBank class, making it clear that BankAccount is closely related to CryptoBank.

 * **Array Usage**: The accounts array is used to store multiple BankAccount instances.
 This is a simple way to manage a collection of accounts in a single variable.